Tinkercademy/project-proposal-group-6/proposal-template.md

 ## Unique Selling Point
-Our version will succeed because it is counsellors base will be controlled so only professionals will be giving advice opposed to complete strangers
+Our version will succeed because its counsellors base will be controlled so only highly rated counsellors will be giving advice opposed to complete strangers

 ## Competitors
 What competitors are there?
 List 5.
 Surely you can google 5.